fsspec/gdrivefs/README.md

 This is an implementation of the fsspec interface for Google Drive.

-This software is in alpha stage and should not be relied upon in production settings.
+This software is in beta stage and should not be relied upon in production settings.

 ## Installation

-You can install it with pip or directly from source using pip:
+You can install it with pip from pypi or directly from source:

 ```sh
 pip install gdrive_fs